Components -> Carbohydrate Components -> Fibre

 Common Questions About Fibre, water-insoluble

-What is Fibre, water-insoluble?
+What is water-insoluble fibre?

 Water-insoluble fiber adds bulk to the stool, promoting regular bowel movements and preventing constipation.
 It also helps to support a healthy digestive system and may aid in weight management by promoting a feeling of fullness.

-How much Fibre, water-insoluble do I need?
+How much water-insoluble fibre do I need?

 Water-insoluble fiber, found in foods such as whole grains, nuts, and vegetables, promotes digestive health by adding bulk to stools and preventing constipation.
 It also helps to support a healthy weight by increasing a feeling of fullness and reducing overeating.
-Additionally, this type of fiber may help lower the risk of certain chronic diseases, such as heart disease, by aiding in the removal of waste and toxins from the body.

 What are the health risks of a diet low in water-insoluble fiber?